310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% endbubble %}

 {% bubble Tetora %}
 …Shinobu-kun, what’s wrong?
-Your face is all puckered, like the time you ate something sour, y’know?
+Your face is all puckered, like the time you ate somethin’ sour, y’know?
 {% endbubble %}

 {% bubble Shinobu %}